nus-cs2103-AY2223S1/tp/docs/team/tienyu2000.md

    * `VersionedWorkBook#undo()` — Restores the previous work book state from its history.
    * `VersionedWorkBook#redo()` — Restores a previously undone work book state from its history.

-    These operations are exposed in the `Model` interface as `Model#commitWorkBook()`, `Model#undoWorkBook()` and `Model#redoWorkBook()` respectively.<br></br>
+    These operations are exposed in the `Model` interface as `Model#commitWorkBook()`, `Model#undoWorkBook()` and `Model#redoWorkBook()` respectively.

-    Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.<br></br>
+    Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

     Step 1.
 The user launches the application for the first time.
-The `VersionedWorkBook` will be initialized with the initial work book state, and the `currentStatePointer` pointing to that single work book state.<br></br>
+The `VersionedWorkBook` will be initialized with the initial work book state, and the `currentStatePointer` pointing to that single work book state.

     Step 2.
 The user executes `delete 5` command to delete the 5th internship in the work book.
-The `delete` command calls `Model#commitWorkBook()`, causing the modified state of the work book after the `delete 5` command executes to be saved in the `workBookStateList`, and the `currentStatePointer` is shifted to the newly inserted work book state.<br></br>
+The `delete` command calls `Model#commitWorkBook()`, causing the modified state of the work book after the `delete 5` command executes to be saved in the `workBookStateList`, and the `currentStatePointer` is shifted to the newly inserted work book state.

     Step 3.
 The user executes `add c/COMPANY …​` to add a new internship.
-The `add` command also calls `Model#commitWorkBook()`, causing another modified work book state to be saved into the `workBookStateList`. <br></br>
+The `add` command also calls `Model#commitWorkBook()`, causing another modified work book state to be saved into the `workBookStateList`.

     Step 4.
 The user now decides that adding the internship was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoWorkBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous work book state, and restores the work book to that state.<br></br>
+The `undo` command will call `Model#undoWorkBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous work book state, and restores the work book to that state.

     Step 5.
 The user now decides that undoing the added internship was a mistake, and decides to redo that action by executing the `redo` command.
-The `redo` command will call `Model#redoWorkBook()`, which will shift the `currentStatePointer` once to the right, pointing it to the previous undone work book state, and restores the work book to that state.<br></br>
+The `redo` command will call `Model#redoWorkBook()`, which will shift the `currentStatePointer` once to the right, pointing it to the previous undone work book state, and restores the work book to that state.

     Step 6.
 The user then decides to execute the command `list`.
 Commands that do not modify the work book, such as `list`, will usually not call `Model#commitWorkBook()`, `Model#undoWorkBook()` or `Model#redoWorkBook()`.
-Thus, the `workBookStateList` remains unchanged.<br></br>
+Thus, the `workBookStateList` remains unchanged.

     Step 7.
 The user executes `clear`, which calls `Model#commitWorkBook()`.
 Since the `currentStatePointer` is not pointing at the end of the `workBookStateList`, all work book states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add c/COMPANY …​` command.
-This is the behavior that most modern desktop applications follow.<br></br>
+This is the behavior that most modern desktop applications follow.

     #### Design considerations: